rootstrap/blog/content/useStyles: a hook to manage your styles - Agustín Prieto - EN.md

 ## Summary

 useStyles is a library created with the purpose of solving a recurring problem that developers usually have in React Native: disorganized and invasive styles in our components.
-With useStyles we use a hook to consume the styles, which gives us a simple, clean and efficient interface.
+With useStyles we use a hook to consume the styles, which gives us a simple, clean, and efficient interface.

 You're invited to check the [repository](https://github.com/rootstrap/react-native-use-styles) to see what else you can do with useStyles and check that this library will really ease your work as a developer.
 Of course, any contribution is welcome.